tarantool/cartridge-cli/examples/getting-started-app/README.md

             })
         end

-        -- коммит транзакции
+        -- committing the transaction
         box.commit()
         return true
     end
     ```

-1. Функция обновления счета:
+1. Implement a function for account update:

     ```lua
     local function customer_update_balance(customer_id, account_id, amount)
-        -- проверка аргументов функции
+        -- checking function arguments
         checks('number', 'number', 'string')

-        -- находим требуемый счет в базе данных local account = box.space.account:get(account_id)
+        -- finding the required account in the database local account = box.space.account:get(account_id)
-        if account == nil then   -- проверяем, найден ли этот счет return nil
+        if account == nil then   -- checking if the account was found return nil
         end

-        -- проверяем, принадлежит ли запрашиваемый счет пользователю if account.customer_id ~= customer_id then
+        -- checking if the requested account belong to the customer if account.customer_id ~= customer_id then
             error('Invalid account_id')
         end

-        -- конвертируем строку с балансом в число local balance_decimal = decnumber.tonumber(account.balance)
+        -- converting a balance string to a number local balance_decimal = decnumber.tonumber(account.balance)
         balance_decimal = balance_decimal + amount
         if balance_decimal:isnan() then
             error('Invalid amount')
         end

-        -- округляем до 2-х знаков после запятой и конвертируем баланс -- обратно в строку
+        -- rounding to 2 decimal points and converting the balance -- back to string
         local new_balance = balance_decimal:rescale(-2):tostring()

-        -- обновляем баланс
+        -- updating the balance
         box.space.account:update({ account_id }, {
             { '=', 4, new_balance }
         })